 I was excited for the chance to see my co-workers because we communicate primarily via Skype chat, GoToMeeting and phone.
 So, I chose to participate in the same activities as them.
 We opted for the Pool Party option on Tuesday, which was just a chance to lounge at one of the hotel’s private pools…with open bar and snacks.
 We started talking about what we wanted to do afterwards and a few of us decided we would go to Fremont Street to ride the Slotzilla Zoom Line across the Old Strip.

-My coworker is in a wheelchair and the Slotzilla Zoom Line people require that someone take the wheelchair to the finish end.
+One of my coworkers joining the Zoom Line fun is in a wheelchair and the Slotzilla Zoom Line people require that someone take the wheelchair to the finish end.
 I was that someone… I’ve never piloted an electric wheelchair, and certainly not through Vegas Fremont Street crowds of people.
-Those chairs are so fast and people don’t have much of a tendency to look anywhere but straight ahead. 🙂
+Those chairs are so fast and people don’t have much of a tendency to look anywhere but straight ahead. 🙂 I almost took a few inattentive people out and had to do some evasive maneuvers to avoid it.

 Anyhoo…I got the chair safely delivered to its destination and raced back 5 blocks to the start end of the line in an attempt to have the chance to fly with my coworkers.
 I missed them, but had a really fun flight on my own.
 We all regrouped at the finish and headed back to our hotel, joining some of our other colleagues at Nobu for sushi.
 It was pretty fantastic.
 I attempted to follow sushi up with one of the 10-2 “Networking” parties, but I just wasn’t in the mood for a party kind of situation, so I called it a night.